 Do you need two banana trees to produce fruit?

 No. Dwarf Cavendish banana trees self-pollinate, meaning that they don’t need another tree nearby to help the flowers produce fruit.
 However, more than one tree can increase your crop yield.
-Most banana trees thrive in heat and humidity, so when you plant two banana trees next to each other, they pack in heat and humidity.
+Most banana trees thrive in heat and humidity, so when you plant two banana trees next to each other, they can more easily hold in the heat and humidity.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.